butadpj/nvim-config/README.md

 #### 2. Start Neovim

-Start Neovim

 ```sh
 nvim
 ```

 That's it!
-Lazy will install all the plugins you have.
+Lazy UI will show up and installs all the plugins you have.

 Use `:Lazy` to view the current plugin status.
 Hit `q` to close the window.

+Use `:Mason` to view installed LSP's, Linters, and other tools.
+Hit `q` to close the window.

+Use `:MarkdownPreview` to open a browser-based Markdown previewer.

+## Troubleshooting

+- #### Lazy UI not showing up when I Neovim
+    - You probably have a pre-existing Neovim configuration.
+Delete it first, with:
+        ```bash
+        rm -rf ~/.local/share/nvim/
+        ```
+    - Then re-open Neovim